expo/expo/docs/versions/v12.0.0/guides/using-clojurescript.md

 -   Lisp!
 -   Great JavaScript interoperability

-## Why on Exponent?
+## Why on Expo?

 It all begins with a [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) design choice: **you don't write native code**.

 -   You only write ClojureScript or JavaScript.
 -   You don't have to install or use Xcode or Android Studio or deal with any of the platform specific configuration and project files.
 -   Much easier to upgrade when there is no native code involved -- React Native JavaScript APIs are relatively stable compared to the native side.
-Exponent will take care of upgrading the native modules and React Native versions, you only need to upgrade your ClojureScript or JavaScript code.
+Expo will take care of upgrading the native modules and React Native versions, you only need to upgrade your ClojureScript or JavaScript code.
 -   You can write iOS apps on Linux or Windows (provided that you have an iPhone to test it with).
 -   It's dead simple to continually share your apps.
 Once you published your app, you got a link.
 It is up to you to share the link.

-## 1. Create an Exponent project
+## 1. Create an Expo project

 ```javascript
 # Default to use Reagent / Re-frame